circinusX1/exi-ccw/README.md

   * Frequency response

     Here Ive tested couple of pickups I had handy in the range of 100 to 15 Khz.
-The probe is a coil with almost 0 inductance to to avoid low frewquency resonance and is made of 140 turns of 0.1mm wire on a wood coffe stiring stick.
+The probe is a coil with almost 0 inductance was made as: 140..160 turns of 0.1mm wire on a wood coffe stiring stick.

 See it here: https://www.youtube.com/watch?v=KD3PIVsBRIo